CDRXavier/ArduinoJoystickLibrary/README.txt

+Short story:

+I tried to reverse-engineer the library but found endless amount of reference.
+And when I tried to trace them I end up in places like "usbCore.cpp" and things that are too deep to touch on.
+The library is otherwise structured quite badly.
+He could make functions called "setAxis" with a parameter indicating which axis. same with setbutton.
+I will try to make improvements and make clean-ups while reducing footprint & reduce the number of files.

 # Arduino Joystick Library

 #### Version 2.0.7

-This library can be used with Arduino IDE 1.6.6 (or above) to add one or more joysticks (or gamepads) to the list of HID devices an [Arduino Leonardo](https://www.arduino.cc/en/Main/ArduinoBoardLeonardo) or [Arduino Micro](https://www.arduino.cc/en/Main/ArduinoBoardMicro) (or any Arduino clone that is based on the ATmega32u4) can support.
-This library will also work with the [Arduino Due](https://www.arduino.cc/en/Main/ArduinoBoardDue), thanks to [@Palakis](https://github.com/Palakis).
-A complete list of supported boards can be found in the [Wiki](https://github.com/MHeironimus/ArduinoJoystickLibrary/wiki/Supported-Boards).
-This will not work with Arduino IDE 1.6.5 (or below) or with non-32u4 based Arduino devices (e.g. Arduino UNO, Arduino MEGA, etc.).
+This library can be used with Arduino IDE 1.6.6 (or above) to have an Arduino Leonardo, Arduino Micro (or any other board with ATmega32u4) appear to the host computer as a joystick (or gamepad).
+This library will also work with the Arduino Due, thanks to @Palakis (https://github.com/Palakis).
+A complete list of supported boards can be found in the .
+This will not work with Arduino IDE 1.6.5 (or below) or with boards without native USB support (uno, mega, nano, mkr).

 ## Features

 The joystick or gamepad can have the following features:
-- Buttons (default: 32)
+- up to 32 Buttons
 - Up to 2 Hat Switches
-- X, Y, and/or Z Axis (up to 16-bit precision)
-- X, Y, and/or Z Axis Rotation (up to 16-bit precision)
+- X, Y, and Z Axis & Rotation (up to 16-bit precision)
 - Rudder (up to 16-bit precision)
 - Throttle (up to 16-bit precision)
 - Accelerator (up to 16-bit precision)